vijayanajay/simplest/stories/06-enhanced-parameter-definition-framework.md

 5. **Performance**: Efficient parameter extraction and indicator calculations

 This foundation enables the automated strategy discovery and optimization features planned for subsequent phases while maintaining MEQSAP's core philosophy of simplicity and reliability.

+**Update (YYYY-MM-DD - Based on current review):** All acceptance criteria and definition of done items have been verified as completed.
+The implementation aligns with the story's goals and the project's architectural principles.